taylorsj1980/notifications-php-client/DOCUMENTATION.md

 ### Response

-If the request to the client is successful, the client will return a `dict`:
+If the request to the client is successful, the client returns an `array`:

 ```php
 [